 There’s just one eligibility requirement: you have to file your return on time.
 That means either you filed by April 15, or you filed a timely extension and filed your return within the extension period.
 If you blow your return deadline, you also blow your chance to use this generous rule.

 To take advantage of this rule, you need to take all the steps that would have been required if you had done a recharacterization during the year.
 Then, if you’ve already filed the return without reflecting the recharacterization, you should file an amended return on Form 1040-X. The amended return should reflect any changes required by the recharacterization, including, if necessary, a new or amended Form 8606.
 Write “Filed pursuant to section 301.9100-2” at the top of the return and file it at the same place you filed the original return.

 Through the private letter ruling process, the IRS has granted an even longer extension to some taxpayers.
-They won’t do this simply because you changed your mind about the conversion, or because your Roth IRA suffered investment losses.
-You’ll probably have to show that the transaction you’re trying to undo never would have happened in the first place except for an honest mistake, and that you took steps to correct the problem promptly after it was discovered.
+They won’t do this simply because you changed your mind about the transaction.
+You’ll probably have to show that the transaction you’re trying to change or undo never would have happened in the first place except for an honest mistake, and that you took steps to correct the problem promptly after the problem was discovered.